quadrismegistus/literarytextmining/01_setup/01C_the_terminal_TODO/README.md

 ### Maze 2

 Try on your own during class.
 Ask for help if you need it.
+To start:

 ### Maze 3